apache/incubator-ponymail/docs/INSTALLING.md

 - Python 3.x for the archiver plugin (setup.py will handle dependencies) and importer
 - Apache HTTP Server 2.4.x with mod_lua (see http://modlua.org/gs/installing if you need to build mod_lua manually)
-- Lua >=5.1 with the following modules: cjson, luasec, luasocket
+- Lua >=5.1 with the following modules: cjson, luasec, luasocket (Note: Lua 5.3 is not currently supported by httpd mod_lua or luasocket)

 ## Download and Install ##